zwang154/lys_instr/README.md

 # lys_instr: A Python package for automating scientific measurements.

-Check out for the [documentation](https://zwang154.github.io/lys_instr/index.html) for more information.
+See the [documentation](https://zwang154.github.io/lys_instr/index.html) for more information.

 ## Installation

-See the [Installation](https://zwang154.github.io/lys_instr/install.html).
-System requirements are also found in this page.
+See the [Installation](https://zwang154.github.io/lys_instr/install.html) page for setup instructions and system requirements.

 ## Contributing